-Pakistan’s real-estate bubble never burst as predicted and I was among those waiting to watch, but the predicted circus-act never took place.
+Pakistan’s real-estate bubble never burst as predicted, and I was among those waiting to watch, but the predicted circus act never took place.

 So, then what’s the problem with this?

 The problem with getting on this self-refuelling real-estate bandwagon is that it is diminishing the productive potential in the country.
-When you can double the money in a few years playing golf, why would anyone want to export goods that are critical to our economic survival?
+When you can double the money in a few years playing golf, why would anyone want to export goods critical to our economic survival?

 Economists have developed a nudging theory that can be used to turn a situation involving a selfish individual into one where everyone is better off.